As the United States is confronting pervasive issues of racism and injustice, our treatment facility considers this time to be a teachable moment.

 - rates of alcohol and marijuana abuse among reservation-based Native American students are 3.4 times higher than those of the general U.S. student population

-Like Hispanics and Black Americans in treatment settings, Native American patients are more likely to be unemployed and are less likely to complete treatment.
+Like Hispanic and Black Americans in treatment settings, Native American patients are more likely to be unemployed and are less likely to complete treatment.

 Asian Americans And Substance Abuse